Visions, Values and Worship

 Our vision, values and worship are at the core of everything we do.
 They underpin our teaching and learning, and provide an environment which prepares our pupils as confident, happy citizens.

 Belief in God, our children and their future

 Our vision and ethos are based on this statement, supported by the parable of the Good Samaritan (Luke 10:25-37).
 The parable inspires us to live out our Christian values and to strive for excellence in all that we do by remembering to “Love thy neighbour as thyself.”

-The value we are focussing on this half term is Compassion.
+The value we are focussing on this half term is Thankfulness.
 Use the resource below at home to support your child's understanding of this value.

 Religious Education and Daily Worship

 Christian values are integral to our ethos and teaching, and our daily acts of worship reflect this.
 In recognition of the particular affiliation and ethos of the school, all staff and pupils are expected to take part in worship, although the right to withdraw does exist.

 We aim to be a Christian community where everyone can develop an understanding and tolerance of others.
 In accordance with this and with statutory requirements, collective worship is placed at the centre of the school's daily life.
 The spiritual, social, cultural and moral welfare of all children is of prime concern to us.

 As a Church of England school our daily act of Collective Worship is a special time that brings together members of the school community to worship God.
 Worship is led by teachers and children.
 During birthday assemblies and class assemblies, families are often invited into school.
 Groups of children are encouraged to prepare and lead worship based on one of our themes.
 These opportunities allow them to gain valuable leadership experience and extend their ability to think and reflect on a wide range of global issues.